kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md

     - **Name**: `httpbin`
     - **Service Name**: `httpbin`
     - **Port**: `8000`
-    - Depending on whether you're using your custom domain or a Kyma domain, follow the relevant instructions to fill in the `Gateway` section.
     - To fill in the `Gateway` section, use these values:
       - **Namespace** is the name of the namespace in which you deployed an instance of the HTTPBin Service.
 If you use a Kyma domain, select the `kyma-system` namespace.
       - **Name** is the Gateway's name.
 If you use a Kyma domain, select `kyma-gateway`.